-4.11.13 An international organization PEP is defined as: (a) an individual who is or has been entrusted with a prominent function by an international organization, and (i) includes members of senior management, i.e. directors, deputy directors and members of the board or equivalent functions; (ii) but does not include a middle-ranking or more junior official of the international organization; (b) a spouse, a partner, a child or a parent of an individual falling within paragraph (a) above, or a spouse or a partner of a child of such an individual; or (c) a close associate of an individual falling within paragraph (a) (see paragraph 4.11.8).
-4.11.14 International organizations referred to in paragraph 4.11.13 are entities established by formal political agreements between their member States that have the status of international treaties; their existence is recognized by law in their member countries; and they are not treated as resident institutional units of the countries in which they are located.
-Examples of international organizations include the United Nations and affiliated international organizations such as the International Maritime Organization; regional international organizations such as the Council of Europe, institutions of the European Union, the Organization for Security and Co-operation in Europe and the Organization of American States; military international organizations such as the North Atlantic Treaty Organization, and economic organizations such as the World Trade Organization or the Association of Southeast Asian Nations, etc. Identification of ar nd EDD mea asures for domestic PEPs & international organization PEPs 4.11.15 An II should take reasonable measures to determine whether a customer or a beneficial owner of a customer is a domestic PEP or an international organization PEP. s.15, Sch.
-2 4.11.16 An II should apply the EDD measures set out in paragraph 4.11.11 in any of the following situations : (a) before establishing a high risk business relationship with a customer who is or whose beneficial owner is a domestic PEP or an international organization PEP; (b) when continuing an existing business relationship with a customer who is or whose beneficial owner is a domestic PEP or an international organization PEP where the relationship
+Definition 4.11.15 A Hong Kong PEP is defined as: (a) an individual who is or has been entrusted with a prominent public function in Hong Kong and (i) includes head of government, senior politician, senior government or judicial official, senior executive of a government-owned corporation and an important political party official; (ii) but does not include a middle-ranking or more junior official of any of the categories mentioned in subparagraph (i); (b) a spouse, a partner, a child or a parent of an individual falling within paragraph (a) above, or a spouse or a partner of a child of such an individual; or (c) a close associate of an individual falling within paragraph (a) (see paragraph 4.11.8).
+4.11.16 An international organization PEP is defined as: (a) an individual who is or has been entrusted with a prominent function by an international organization, and (i) includes members of senior management, i.e. directors, deputy directors and members of the board or equivalent functions; (ii) but does not include a middle-ranking or more junior official of the international organization; (b) a spouse, a partner, a child or a parent of an individual falling within paragraph (a) above, or a spouse or a partner of a child of such an individual; or (c) a close associate of an individual falling within paragraph (a) (see paragraph 4.11.8).
+International organizations referred to in paragraph 4.11.16 are entities established by formal political agreements between their member States that have the status of international treaties; their existence is recognized by law in their member countries; and they are not treated as resident institutional units of the countries in which they are located.
+Examples of international organizations include the United Nations and affiliated international organizations such as the International Maritime Organization; regional international organizations such as the Council of Europe, institutions of the European Union, the Organization for Security and Co-operation in Europe and the Organization of American States; military international organizations such as the North Atlantic Treaty Organization, and economic organizations such as the World Trade Organization or the Association of Southeast Asian Nations, etc. Identification of and EDD meas sures for Hong Kong PEPs & international organization PEPs